dwu006/dwu006/README.md

-- 👋 Hi, I’m Daniel Wu
+# 👋 Hi, I’m Daniel Wu

-- 👀 I’m interested in AI/ML/CV specifically its applications in robotics.
-- 🌱 I’m currently learning Computer Science & Engineering at UCLA.
+🌟 First-Year Computer Science & Engineering Student at UCLA

-- 📫 Reach me at email: danielwu28@g.ucla.edu | Connect with me on linkedin: https://www.linkedin.com/in/danielwu06
-- 😄 Pronouns: He/him
+🚀 Passionate about AI/ML/CV and its applications in robotics.

+🧠 Exploring Robot Policy Learning at the Robot Intelligence Lab at UCLA

+💡 Collaborating with Chunkr (YCW24) to build a web app using OCR and semantic chunking to improve document analysis

-- ⚡ Fun fact: UCLA Badminton Team!
+⚡ Fun fact: Member of UCLA Comptitive Badminton Team

+✨ Always open to collaboration and exciting ideas.
+Let’s build something amazing together!

+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/danielwu06)

 <!---
 dwu006/dwu006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.